-1.4 Cells
+1.5 Cell

-A NodeBrain cell is a "container" of knowledge.
-A cell has both a definition and a value.
-You represent a cell with an expression that defines the value.
-For simple cells, the representation of the definition and value are identical.
+A cell is a container of both a value and a formula from which the value is computed.
+For simple cells, the formula and value are identical.

-Cell Definition Cell Value
+Cell Formula Cell Value

 "abc" "abc"

 0 0

 ? ?

-For more complex cells, the definition is an expression that includes references to other cells (operands) and operators that derive values from them.
-This concept is illustrated below with multiplication (\) and addition (+) operators.
+For more complex cells, the formula includes references to operators that derive values from the value of other cells (operands).
+This concept is illustrated below with multiplication () and addition (+) operators.

-Cell Definition Cell Value
+Cell Formula Cell Value

 52 10

 10+5 15

-A cell definition is a unique identifier of a cell.
-In other words, only one cell exists for a given definition.
+A formula is a unique identifier of a cell.
+In other words, only one cell exists for a given formula.
 Any number of cells may reference a given cell.
-In the example above, the two complex cells, (5\2) and (10+5), reference three simple cells (2, 5, and 10).
+In the example above, the two complex cells, (52) and (10+5), reference three simple cells (2, 5, and 10).
 A complex cell may reference other complex cells.
-For example, the definition below creates a cell that references the existing simple cell 5 and the existing complex cell (5\2).
+For example, the definition below creates a cell that references the existing simple cell 5 and the existing complex cell (52).